It's been a long time

 To Masters

 For personal reasons, I decided to pursue my masters, and so I parted ways extremely amicably with ThoughtSpot.
 But, again, life is like a sine wave.
 Remember that university I did my undergraduate at being a sore spot?
-It reared it’s ugly head again.
+It reared its ugly head again.
 My university was extremely stingy with grading.
 For context, the highest anyone in my university got in my department for my batch was a 9.0 GPA.
 Most US universities don’t realise the intricacies in grading differences between foreign universities.
 I was suddenly competing with people with far greater GPAs than me from random universities, even though my undergraduate was literally half a decade in the past at this point, and it was something I could not change.
 Even worse, after the pandemic, most universities stopped taking the standardized GRE score, which I had done really well in.
 I had a higher GRE score than most people having significantly higher GPAs than me, but alas, was meaningless to universities now.
 I had to take what I could get, which was unfortunute, since the year I applied was hypercompetitive.

 At Masters

 Initially, I again felt miserable.
 I felt like I was wasting my time, learning things I already knew through self-exploration.
 There was a lot of self-conciousness too, with having met some folks who judged me for the university I was doing my masters in.
 But, with the help of my partner, my friends, and my brother, I was enlightened to stop having those folks occupy space in my brain.
 I feel a lot happier and content now, I don’t need to prove myself to anyone, I’ve already done it many times in my past, I’m sure I will prove myself again, and thrive when the time comes.
-The generative AI boom happened near the end of my tenure at ThoughtSpot, so its a realm I’ve only barely dipped my toes in.
+The generative AI boom happened near the end of my tenure at ThoughtSpot, so it’s a realm I’ve only barely dipped my toes in.
 I’ve been utilizing my masters as an opportunity to get more confident in that domain, which has been going really well, learnt a lot about vector databases, tensor decomposition, model compression, attention, transformers, model parallelism, etc. I did a project and authored some material pertaining to simultaneous LLaMA quantization and pruning, which was a huge learning experience.
 I’ve also taken several courses on consistency in distributed systems, and cloud computing.
 I’m super confident working with AWS now, taking your time and learning things over a semester has its benefits compared to being forced to adhere to deadlines to deliver.
 For the latter, there’s only so much you can self-learn before having to use what you’ve learnt to make stuff.

 Internships

 The internship hunt was brutal, there were major layoffs in 2023, carrying into 2024, so there were far fewer companies hiring interns.
 Most of my seniors were finding it extremely difficult to find full time employment, so in that lens, not getting an internship doesn’t seem so bad.
 Still, I challenged myself to getting one.
 It took a bit, but I was successful (relative to others I know, I got it pretty early).
 The first big company I interviewed for was TikTok, who for some reason arbitrarily rejected me after my final round, even though I aced it?
-Regardless, it worked out well for me, they’re about to get banned in the states, glad I don’t need to have that on my mind.

-I ended up getting 2 offers, one from Intuitive, a medical robotics equipment manufacturer in Mountain View, and Apple at Cupertino.
+Regardless, I ended up getting 2 offers, one from Intuitive, a medical robotics equipment manufacturer in Mountain View, and Apple at Cupertino.
 Both offers had roughly the same pay, so that wasn’t a differentiator.
 The manager who interviewed me for Intuitive, Oleksiy, was an awesome lad, I got along with him really well, clearly he was a passionate soul, and we had a lot of similar interests and hobbies.
 I had told him during my interview that I was also interviewing for Apple, and I remember he remarked that that’s a great opportunity if I were to get it.
 Well, I did, and I came to the same conclusion as him.
 Perhaps in the future, I would love to work with him.

 I’ve always wanted to work for Apple.
 I love their philosopy for building products (well, their more recent philosopy, anyway).
 Apple is far bigger than ThoughtSpot, so what I’m really interested in learning is whether a large company can operate like a well oiled machine, or if I should be looking elsewhere before I graduate.
 Hopefully, I have a good time, it’ll make my decision easier.